-Section 2 of this paper describes the structural extensions and changes, and explains how the toolbox can now be used as a command line tool or as a Python library.
-Section 3 then presents the case studies, while section 4 outlines the future direction and developments for the toolbox and section 5 gives conclusions.
-To aid the user the Appendices of this paper provide a list all of the toolbox utilities (Sect.

-7), details of all data sets used in the case studies (Sect.
-8), an overview of the main toolbox features and options (Sect.
-9) and a description of the automatic software installers and verification tools (Sect.
-10).
+Section 2 of this paper describes the structural extensions and changes and explains how the toolbox can now be used as a command-line tool or as a Python library.
+Section 3 then presents the case studies, and Sect.
+4 outlines the future direction and developments for the toolbox; Sect.
+5 gives conclusions.
+To aid the user, the appendices of this paper provide a list all of the toolbox utilities (Appendix A), details of all datasets used in the case studies (Appendix B), an overview of the main toolbox features and options (Appendix C), and a description of the automatic software installers and verification tools (Appendix D).

-2. New capabilities
+2 New capabilities

-The following sections describe the extensions to the FluxEngine toolbox that are now contained within version 3
+The following sections describe the extensions to the Flux-Engine toolbox that are now contained within version 3.

-2.1.
-Installation, verification and use
+2.1 Installation, verification, and use

-FluxEngine has now been optimised for use on a standalone desktop or laptop computer, removing the previous requirement for specialist computing facilities.
-Installation tools or instructions are provided for Microsoft Windows, Apple MacOS and Ubuntu/Debian based Linux operating systems.
+FluxEngine has now been optimised for use on a stand-alone desktop or laptop computer, removing the previous requirement for specialist computing facilities.
+Installation tools or instructions are provided for Microsoft Windows, Apple MacOS, and Ubuntu/Debian-based Linux operating systems.
 Separate utilities can then be used to verify that FluxEngine has been successfully installed.
-Details of the installation, verification process and execution times are provided in Sect.
-10.
+Details of the installation, verification process, and execution times are provided in Appendix D.

-FluxEngine is now implemented as a Python module which means that FluxEngine and its accompanying utilities can be imported as a Python module and easily integrated with other software or used as stand-alone tools that are called from the command line.
+FluxEngine is now implemented as a Python module, which means that FluxEngine and its accompanying utilities can be imported as a Python module and easily integrated with other software or use as stand-alone tools that are called from the command line.
 This approach offers a larger degree of flexibility than offered by version 1 of the toolbox and supports advanced exploitation.
 For example, a simple Python script can be written to run a sensitivity analysis where ensembles of flux calculations are required without any need to modify the underlying FluxEngine software.

-2.2.
-Flexible input data specification
+2.2 Flexible input data specification